 Conclusions and Our Services

 Remember that presentation anxiety is a common experience, and most people feel at least a little nervous before speaking in public.
-The goal is not necessarily to eliminate all fear but to manage it in a way that allows you to deliver your presentation effectively.
-With practice, preparation, and a positive mindset, you can gradually build your confidence and reduce the impact of presentation anxiety.
+The goal is not necessarily to eliminate all fear but to manage it in a way that allows you to deliver your talk effectively.
+With practice, preparation, and a positive mindset, you can gradually build your confidence and reduce the impact of your symptoms.
 The presentation anxiety tips here and on the self-help page may be enough.
-Still, many people find it beneficial to work with a therapist who can design a specific and unique treatment course around your symptoms and the types of presentations you give.
+Still, many people find it beneficial to work with a therapist like me who can design a specific and unique treatment course around your symptoms and the types of presentations you give.
 This is particularly important for severe presentation anxiety.
 If you also suffer from test-taking anxiety, I can help with both.